Arctic Frost investigation: Toll records vs. wiretapping

-The investigation obtained phone toll records (metadata showing call times, durations and numbers) rather than wiretapping (intercepting call content).
+Senator Josh Hawley stated that the FBI "tapped my phone" and those of other senators.
+However, the investigation obtained phone toll records (metadata showing call times, durations and numbers) rather than wiretapping (intercepting call content).
 Legal experts including Fordham University clinical associate law professor Cheryl Bader clarified: "The process 'was not a wiretap'.
 What was sought was basically a record of phone numbers dialed from a specific phone number."
+Law enforcement agencies routinely obtain toll records through subpoenas and court orders to establish communication patterns and timelines in criminal and national security investigations.